VITA-Group/Open-L2O/Model_Free_L2O/L2O-DM and L2O-RNNProp/README.md

-## Training Stronger Baselines for Learning to Optimize

-**Detailed instructions for experiments on L2O-DM and RNNProp**
+## L2O-DM, RNNProp and their Enhanced Versions

 ### Experiments on L2O-DM